 How easy is it to find accessible, affordable, high quality childcare in South Gloucestershire?

-Once we have measured the demand for childcare places we can concentrate on the areas of South Gloucestershire where more places are required and help providers to create new places where they are most needed.
+Once we have measured the demand for childcare places, we will focus on the areas of South Gloucestershire where more places are required.
+We will also help providers to create new places where they are most needed.

-The results of the assessment will be published on our web site.
-We will be able to use the information to shape the future of childcare and help us to build up the capacity ready for the increase of childcare to 30 hours for 3 and 4 year olds in working families.
+The results of the assessment will be published on this website.
+We use this information to help us shape the future of childcare and build capacity, ready for the increase of childcare to 30 hours for 3 and 4 year old children in working families.

-Information about all aspects of childcare is available on our website at www.southglos.gov.uk/childcare
+Information about all areas of childcare are available at www.southglos.gov.uk/childcare

 It is Government policy to enable children of pre-school age to have early education and childcare.
-This is to help children to have a good start in life and be better prepared for school.
-It is also intended to assist parents and carers in meeting work or study commitments.
-For children in less advantaged circumstances, pre-school provision is seen as additionally important in helping to give them the best possible start.
+This ensures children have a good start in life and are better prepared for school.
+It also helps parents and carers meet work or study commitments.
+For children in less advantaged situations, pre-school provision is seen as important in helping to give them the best possible start.

-There is a universal entitlement for all three and four year old children to receive 15 hours of free childcare per week during term-time.
-In September 2014 this was extended to 2 year olds from families with a household income less than £16,190 per year (approximately 40% of the age group).
+There is universal entitlement for all 3 and 4 year old children to receive 15 hours of free childcare per week during term-time.
+In September 2014, this was extended to 2 year old children for families in receipt of Tax Credits, with a household income of £16,190 or less per year or on Universal Credit with household earnings of £15,400 or less per year (approximately 40% of the age group).

-Since September 2017, 30 hours free childcare has been available to eligible working families of 3 and 4 year olds in England.
-This is an additional 15 hours on top of the 15 hours available to all parents of three and four year olds.
+Since September 2017, 30 hours free childcare has been available to eligible working families of 3 and 4 year old children in England.
+This is an additional 15 hours on top of the 15 hours available to all parents of 3 and 4 year old children.

-It would be very helpful if you could complete this questionnaire and return it to the council.
-This will assist us in reviewing the current position, identifying any problems and planning any improvements.
+It would be very helpful if you could complete the questionnaire below.
+This will help us review the current position, identify any problems and plan any improvements.